 The Intelligent Stage.
-The Intelligent Stage is a research environment and performance space at the Institute for Studies in the Arts (ISA).
+The Intelligent Stage is a research environment and performance space at the Arts, Media, and Engineering (AME) Program.
 It is dedicated to the expansion of studies in interactive performance technologies.
 Current research includes 3-D motion capturing and 2-D sensing technologies, body sensors for real-time control of digital media, and multisite performances through the use of shared data and streaming digital media.
 The Intelligent Stage serves as the Interdisciplinary Research Environment for Motion Analysis, which includes faculty from 12 departments across campus.

 Katzin Concert Hall.
-Located in the new music building expansion, the Katzin Concert Hall seats 350 people.
+Located in the west wing of the Music Building, the Katzin Concert Hall seats 350 people.
 Primarily used for solo and chamber music recitals, the hall houses a nine-foot Hamburg concert Steinway piano.
 The acoustics are enhanced by the maple-paneled stage and the multifaceted walls and ceiling.